A Compositional Approach to Certifying the Almost Global Asymptotic Stability of Cascade Systems: Hypotheses of the Main Results

-\begin{remark} From Corollary \ref{thm:equilibria}, it is clear that Theorem 1 also holds if its second condition is replaced by the assumption that for the system \eqref{unforced}, all equilibria are hyperbolic and there exists a Lyapunov function around $0_X$ which is decreasing along all non-equilibrium trajectories.\footnote{Some authors \cite{Benaim1995} call this a \textit{strict} Lyapunov function, but the control community tends to reserve this term for Lyapunov functions with strictly negative derivative along non-constant trajectories \cite{Santibanez1997}, a stronger condition.} \end{remark}
+\begin{remark} From Fact \ref{thm:equilibria}, it is clear that Theorem 1 also holds if the assumption that \eqref{unforced} is almost globally asymptotically stable and gradient-like is replaced by the existence of a Lyapunov function for \eqref{unforced} around $0_X$ which is decreasing along all nonequilibrium trajectories.
+Some authors \cite{Benaim1995, Robinson1998} call this a \textit{strict} Lyapunov function, but the control community tends to reserve this term for Lyapunov functions with strictly negative derivative along nonequilibrium trajectories \cite{Santibanez1997}. \end{remark}

-As a matter of fact, certain systems already prominent in the geometric control literature are gradient-like.

-\begin{remark} Two important classes of systems verifying Theorem \ref{thm:equilibria} (and the second condition of Theorem \ref{almost_global_stability}) are as follows.
+\begin{remark} Two important classes of systems to which Fact \ref{thm:equilibria} applies are as follows.
 It can be shown that for a Riemannian manifold ${(Q,\kappa)}$, a strict Rayleigh dissipation $\nu$, and a proper Morse function ${V : Q \rightarrow \left[0,\infty\right)}$ with a unique minimum at ${0_Q \in Q}$, both the gradient dynamics on $Q$ given by

-and Euler-Lagrange dynamics on $TQ$ given by\footnote{The maps ${\kappa^\flat, \nu^\flat : TQ \rightarrow T^*Q}$ and ${\kappa^\sharp, \nu^\sharp : T^*Q \rightarrow TQ}$ are the \textit{musical isomorphisms} with respect to the Riemannian metrics $\kappa$ and $\nu$ \cite{BulloAndLewis2004}.}
+and Euler-Lagrange dynamics on $TQ$ given by\footnote{The maps ${\kappa^\flat, \nu^\flat : TQ \rightarrow T^*Q}$ and ${\kappa^\sharp, \nu^\sharp : T^*Q \rightarrow TQ}$ are the \textit{musical isomorphisms} with respect to the Riemannian metrics $\mu$ and $\nu$ \cite{BulloAndLewis2004}.}

 are almost globally asymptotically stable and locally exponentially stable around ${0_Q \in Q}$ and ${0_{TQ} = (0_Q,0) \in TQ}$ respectively, and moreover all chain recurrent points of both systems are hyperbolic equilibria.
 An early, influential analysis of the previous stability properties is \cite{Koditschek1989}, while a detailed modern treatment can be found in \cite[Chap.
 6]{BulloAndLewis2004}.
-The chain recurrence claim is immediate by Theorem \ref{thm:equilibria} and the fact that the ``potential'' $V$ and the ``total energy''
+The chain recurrence claim is immediate by Fact \ref{thm:equilibria} and the fact that the ``potential'' $V$ and the ``total energy''